jbequ5/Hydrogen/Appendices/G.md

 # Appendix G: Operational Runbook

-**Operational procedures, incident response, runbooks, and SOPs for Hydrogen subnet operations.**
+**Purpose:** This document specifies the complete operational procedures, incident response runbooks, maintenance procedures, backup/disaster recovery, security incident response, and communication protocols for the Hydrogen subnet operations team.
+This is the operational handbook for running the subnet in production.

+---

+# Appendix G: Operational Runbook v2.1

 ---